Research School of Biology is led by a Director who has ultimate responsibility for strategic direction, budget, and the operation of the School.

 The School has three Divisions: Biomedical Science and Biochemistry (BSB), Ecology and Evolution (E&E) and Plant Sciences (PS).
 Each Division has a Head who supervises the academic Group Leaders and Divisional-level technical and administrative staff in their Division.

 The Biology Teaching and Learning Centre (BTLC) coordinates all biology teaching across the campus, including contributions from the Research School of Biology, the John Curtin School of Medical Research, the Fenner School of Environment and Society, and the Research School of Population Health.

-The School Manager has overall responsibility for running the service areas, which include Administration, Information Technology, Purchasing and Store, Building Services, Technical Services, Compliance Services, and Plant Services.
+The School Manager has overall responsibility for running the service areas, which include Administration, Information Technology, Purchasing and Store, Building and Infrastrcuture Services, Technical Services, Compliance Services, Plant Services and Divisional Support Teams.
 The Joint Mass Spectrometry Facility also indirectly reports to the School Manager.